 Approval to Operate: The High Tech High Graduate School of Education is a private institution approved to operate by the Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations (CEC 94909(a)(2) and CEC 94897(l)(1)(2).
-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at:

-Mailing Address: 1747 N. Market Blvd.
-Ste 225 Sacramento, CA 95834

-Phone: (888) 370-7589 or (916) 574-8900 Fax:(916) 263-1897 Website: www.bppe.ca.gov
+Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at: 1747 N. Market Blvd.
+Ste 225 Sacramento, CA 95834 Phone: (888) 370-7589 Fax:(916) 263-1897 Website: www.bppe.ca.gov

 Title IV: High Tech High Graduate School of Education is approved by the U.S. Department of Education to participate in federal Title IV programs.
 HTH GSE students are eligible to apply for William D. Ford Federal Direct Loans (Unsubsidized), Federal Graduate PLUS Loans, and Federal Work Study.
-Consumer information for Title IV recipients can be found in the Financial Aid section of the website: http://gse.hightechhigh.org/financialAid.php.